 Take an unforgettable culinary and linguistic journey through France.
 Receive formal language and culinary training from renowned institutions.

-Your Experiment begins and ends in Paris, France’s beautiful and historic capital.
-You’ll mingle with Parisians in a café for a morning croissant before strolling the streets of Paris to the Champs-Élysées, Arc de Triomphe, Eiffel Tower, or the Louvre.
-After working up an appetite, taste traditional baguettes, cheeses, and local delicacies, and enjoy a picnic on the Seine’s famous Left Bank or in one of the city’s many parks.
+Start your culinary journey in Paris, France’s beautiful and historic capital.
+Mingle with Parisians in a café for a morning croissant before strolling the streets of Paris to the Champs-Élysées, Arc de Triomphe, Eiffel Tower, or the Louvre.
+After working up an appetite, taste traditional baguettes, cheeses, and local delicacies, and enjoy a picnic in one of the city’s many parks.
+Go on a chocolate tour with a local connoisseur, tasting samples from various specialty shops.
 Later, you will explore the Montmartre arts district beneath the spires of Sacré-Coeur and dine at quaint cafés that serve regional specialties from throughout the country.

 French (at least one year)

 During the orientation period, you and your group will stay in a centrally located hotel.

 During this period, you will stay in the home of a family.
 Sample host communities: Montélimar, Pierrelatte, Lapalud, Saint-Paul-Trois-Châteax..